unikraft/summer-of-code-2021/content/en/docs/sessions/09-advanced-app-porting/index.md

 ---
 As programs may grow quite complicated, porting them requires a thorough grasp of Unikraft core components, and in certain cases, the addition of new ones.
 In this session, we'll take a closer look at Unikraft's core libraries and APIs.

-## REMINDERS
+## Reminders
 TODO: add reminders from previous sessions

 ## Adding New Sections to the ELF
 There are situations in which we want to add new sections in the executable for our application or library.
 The reason these sections are useful is that the library (or application) becomes much easier to configure, thus serving more purposes.
-For example, the Unikraft virtual filesystem (i.e. the `vfscore` library) uses such a section in which it registers the used filesystem (`ramfs`, `9pfs`), and we ar going to discuss this in the following sections.
+For example, the Unikraft virtual filesystem (i.e. the `vfscore` library) uses such a section in which it registers the used filesystem (`ramfs`, `9pfs`), and we are going to discuss this in the following sections.
 Another component that makes use of additional sections is the scheduler.
 The scheduler interface allows us to register a set of functions at build time that will be called when a thread is created or at the end of its execution.

-The way we can add such a section in our application / library is the following:
+The way we can add such a section in our application/library is the following:
 1. Create a file with the `.ld` extension (e.g. extra.ld) with the following content:
 ```
 SECTIONS